DafetiteOgaga/custom_commands/README.md

 ## Fixes
+	- Added execute permission for all user to the files.
     - Fixed response to wrong input entered by users during installation and command execution
     - Fixed option display to be limited to alphabets and not numbers
 	- Removed repeated lines of codes that need not be